 Spire will work with the Ameren Missouri to produce a post-implementation evaluation in order to quantify the impact of the Program.
 The cost-effectiveness metrics and test will be added but shall not be used to exclude or diminish low-income program, but instead shall be used to improve program delivery and effectiveness.

-65DATE OF ISSUE: May 1, 2019 DATE EFFECTIVE: June 1, 2019
+DATE OF ISSUE: August 26, 2020 DATE EFFECTIVE: September 25, 2020

-ISSUED BY: Scott A. Weitzel, Director, Rates & Regulatory Affairs
+ISSUED BY: Scott Weitzel, Managing Director, Regulatory & Legislative Affairs

 Spire Missouri Inc., St. Louis, MO.
 63101